Murders of Harry and Megan Tooze: Subsequent investigations

 In 2000, with the murders legally unsolved, two reviews of the case were carried out, although the results of these have never been made public so as to not influence any potential future trial or re-trial.
 On the 10th anniversary of the murders in 2003 the police revealed that they had received an anonymous letter in November 2002, the contents of which have never been published.
 An appeal was made for the letter writer to come forward and police said they believed the letter was genuine.
 They revealed that they thought that the letter had come from someone in the area, but did not know whether it was from a man or a woman.
 The lead detective on the case Trefor Evans said that he did not think it had been sent by the killer.
 That year, after a new search, police also found shotgun cartridges in a flooded iron ore mine shaft on nearby land.
 They were in a black hold-all bag with red stitching, a zip and 'Team Daiwa' written in gold lettering.
 DCI Evans revealed that the original investigation had been given an anonymous tip-off that items had been dumped down a nearby mine shaft, but they had been unable to search then as they did not have permission.
 Barrels of a shotgun were also found in a quarry only 1/2 mi from the farm.
 They were from a double-barrelled 12-bore gun, the same which had been used in the murders.
 Experts concluded that they had been dismantled from a gun by someone with firearms expertise.
 The investigation into the murders was re-opened and witness accounts of cars seen in the area at the time of the murders were also examined.
 Forensic tests were conducted on the discovered items.
 In 2006 new witnesses came forward about the cars seen, but in 2008 South Wales Police said that all lines of inquiry had been exhausted and the investigation was reduced.
 It was also reported at this point that detectives no longer believed the gun-related items found in the last few years were related to the crime.

 On 26 July 2023, the 30th anniversary of the murders, South Wales Police launched a forensic review of the case.

+On 17 December 2025, South Wales Police announced that they had arrested an 86-year-old man in relation to the murders and that he had subsequently been released on bail.